tophtucker/bates/README.md

 Tell you about your outdated packages, your last release and what have changed until now.

 `npm run bates -- server`
 Run just the server from the *start* command.
+The server defaults to port 3000, an PORT env var can also be passed.
+Eg: `PORT=8080 npm run bates -- server`

 `npm run bates -- test`
 Test and lint your /src.
 Test files need to be named `*.test.js`